adelakrompova/english-for-designers/09-storytelling/index.md

     😩 <font color="FF0000">I'm hearing about you for the first time, but you look good, I need a job and I don't really care what I'll be doing.</font>

+- ### Dedicate one paragraph to your education, skills, and experience.

+    Note!
+Do not make things up, do not praise yourself excessively, and do not overdo it in general.
+Briefly describe your field of education and interests.
+Highlight     only the most interesting skills that could be useful to you.
+    It is an advantage if you know in advance what is required of you in the position, then it is useful (modestly!) to emphasize that you know how to do this and  that.
+Of course, not perfectly, nobody is perfect, except for the person you are sending the letter to.
+That goes without saying.